What are the Pyramids?

 Slaves didn’t build the Egyptian Pyramids

 The people who built the Pyramids were not slaves, because who could afford to feed so many slaves?
-They were almost certainly farmers, who worked on the Pyramids during the winter, when there wasn’t much to do on their farms, as a kind of tax.
+They were almost certainly farmers and fishers, who worked on the Pyramids during the winter, when there wasn’t much else to do , as a kind of tax.
 (And they certainly weren’t the Jews, who aren’t even supposed to have arrived in Egypt until the New Kingdom, a thousand years after the Pyramids were built.)

 Pyramid, by David Macaulay (1982).
 His architectural drawings are great, and his explanations are simple and clear.
 Easy reading.